Uppsala Conflict Data Program: Background

 The UCDP began recording information on ongoing violent conflicts in the 1980s.
 It became clear that more systematic and global data on armed conflicts was necessary for conducting research in the expanding academic discipline of peace and conflict studies.

 Initially, the program collected data only on so-called "armed conflicts", defined as fighting exceeding 25 battle-related deaths between two actors of which at least one was a state.
 In later years, the data collection grew, and the program began collecting data on "non-state conflicts" (where neither actor is a state) and "one-sided violence" (where an organized actor attacks unarmed civilians).

 One of the leading researchers associated with the UCDP is Professor Peter Wallensteen that founded and led the program since its initiation until 31 July 2015.
 After this Wallensteen continued to serve as a Senior Advisor for the UCDP.

 Organization

 The UCDP is based at the Department of Peace and Conflict Research of Uppsala University in Sweden.
-The program is led by Associate Professor Magnus Öberg, and employs approximately 10-15 research assistants and researchers.
+The program is led by Associate Professor Magnus Öberg, and employs approximately 10 to 15 research assistants and researchers.
 A number of scholars and Ph.D. candidates are also affiliated with the program.
 In addition to collecting data, the program disseminates knowledge on trends and dynamics of armed conflict to the public via lectures at academic and government forums, as well as through participating in conferences and exhibitions such as the Swedish Forum for Human Rights.